oc-shopaholic/oc-shopaholic-docs/modules/offer/home.md

 ## Import

 You can import offers from XML and CSV files.
+You can use [events](modules/offer/event/event#event-list-offer), that allows you to extend import data.

 > You can learn more about importing from [XML](import/import-from-xml/home.md#import-from-xml) and [CSV](import/import-from-csv/home.md#import-from-csv) files in [section](import/import-from-xml/home.md#import-from-xml).